 by Mara Bos

-This is book is the natural next step after learning the basics of Rust from Programming Rust or any other book/resource.
-It is more than just an introduction to synchronisation mechanisms in Rust - it's a great book that describes these mechanisms in a way that will be useful to programmers of any low-level programming language.
+This book is the natural next step after learning the basics of Rust from Programming Rust or any other book/resource.
+It's more than just an introduction to synchronisation mechanisms in Rust - it's a great book that describes these mechanisms in a way that will be useful to programmers of any low-level programming language.

 The first chapter describes many useful terms and ideas behind synchronisation, some of which are general and some of which are Rust-specific.
 It's a great revision material for everyone.
-The following chapters describe how atomic variables work on the Rust and CPU sides, as well as memory ordering in Rust.
+The following chapters describe how atomic variables work in Rust and at the CPU level, as well as memory ordering in Rust.

 Arc.
 After that, the author provides more theoretical knowledge about how